-What we’re doing
+What we are doing

 The scope of the Wheatbelt Secondary Freight Network (WSFN) Program is to upgrade local roads that play a key role in the movement of primarily agricultural freight in the Wheatbelt Region of Western Australia.
-Agricultural and primary industry products transported along the road network from producer to strategic receival point/port includes grain, livestock, oilseed, seafood, dairy, wool, horticulture, and mineral sands.
+Agricultural and primary industry products transported along the road network from producer to strategic receival point / port includes grain, livestock, oilseed, seafood, dairy, wool, horticulture, and mineral sands.
 The Secondary Freight Network in the Wheatbelt region comprises some 4,400km of Local Government roads.

 The Program is based on a corridor approach to be delivered on an annual rolling program until the identified routes within the network are upgraded.